For the needed volumes of documents, see Pipelines.

 It is important that the correct text is filled into the fields in the sidebar (or the top bar for Column fields).
 This takes much longer to verify for each field, but it is the only way you get a reliable metric of the accuracy of the ML model you are building.

 See below the main actions you need to perform when labeling documents.
-A given field may be labeled in multiple places on the same page.
+A given field may be labelled in multiple places on the same page.

 Select an individual text box by clicking it.